 Cooperative Disability Investigations (CDI)

 The Cooperative Disability Investigations (CDI) program is one of Social Security’s most successful anti-fraud initiatives.
 CDI units bring together personnel from Social Security, the Office of the Inspector General, state disability determination services (DDS), and local law enforcement agencies to analyze and investigate suspicious or questionable Social Security disability claims.
-Currently, we have 28 units covering 24 states and the Commonwealth of Puerto Rico.
+Currently, we have 39 Units covering 33 states, the District of Columbia, and the Commonwealth of Puerto Rico.
 The CDI units resolve suspected fraud before benefits are ever paid.
 The efforts of the CDI units help disability examiners make informed decisions, ensure payment accuracy, and generate significant taxpayer savings, for both federal and state programs.

 Social Security uses data analytics to predict and detect fraud.